Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthIn theory, the Radeon RX 5700 XT 50th Anniversary Edition is 19% faster than the Radeon R9 390X 8G overall, due to its higher data rate. (explain)
+Memory BandwidthAs far as performance goes, the Radeon RX 5700 XT 50th Anniversary Edition should theoretically be a bit better than the Radeon R9 390X 8G overall. (explain)

-Texel RateThe Radeon RX 5700 XT 50th Anniversary Edition will be much (more or less 45%) better at texture filtering than the Radeon R9 390X 8G. (explain)
+Texel RateThe Radeon RX 5700 XT 50th Anniversary Edition will be much (more or less 45%) faster with regards to texture filtering than the Radeon R9 390X 8G. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison